Mexico Volcano Climber

 Mexico, Climbing, 14 days - from £1,995 (land only) - from €2,795 (land only) - from $3,220 (land only)

 Day 1: Rendezvous at the group hotel in Mexico City.
 A timed group airport transfer is provided.
 KE Land Only package services begin with the overnight at the group hotel.

-Day 11: We make an early start for the ascent of Orizaba (5746m).
-The route follows easy angled snow slopes on the Glacier de Jamapa.
-Reaching the crater we then follow the edge to the summit, which is marked by a cross.
-The views across the Gulf of Mexico to the east and the central plateau to the west are breathtaking.
-We descend to the Piedra Grande hut, we drive to Tlachicuca for dinner before continuing to our hotel in Puebla.
+Day 12: We make an early start for the ascent of Orizaba (5636m).
+The trail leads to easy angled snow slopes which we follow to the crater.
+We then follow the ridge to the summit, which is marked by a cross.
+We have views across the Gulf of Mexico to the east and the central plateau to the west.
+Returning to the Piedra Grande hut, we drive to Tlachicuca for dinner before continuing to our hotel in Puebla.